Cornwall, United Kingdom

 - Requirements gathering and systems analysis.

-- Design and development of REST-oriented HTTP APIs.
+- Design, development, and standardization of REST-oriented HTTP APIs.

 - Automating build, testing, deployment and monitoring of distributed systems.